 At first glance, I was struck by the vivacious woman playing her cittern.
 The dress she’s wearing is bright and gorgeous.
 I enjoy iconography and hidden messages in 17th century Dutch paintings, such as the representation of the dog, symbolizing lust.
 Could this lady with her leg up on a stool be seductively staring at the gentleman?
 In turn, he seems distracted by her, so much so that his song book is halfway off the table.
 I can’t help but think there is a hidden affair between the man and woman and the unknown is what makes this piece so intriguing.

 — Jenna Wilson, Events Manager

 We use this painting with Girl Scouts during the Painting Badge tour, and it is so fun watching the girls discover how the sheep “move” when they look at it from different angles (they also find the sheep butts funny).
 The girls really stop to look at the painting and give great observations about how Mauve tricks the viewer into thinking the sheep are walking a particular direction.

-— Erin Holland, Volunteer Coordinator/Scheduling Manager
+— Erin Holland, Manager of Youth and Family Programs

 Solitude (Adam and Eve), about 1906, George Grey Barnard